 The population of Jan Juc in 2011 was 3,521 people and by the 2016 Census the population was 3,686 showing a population growth of 4.7 per cent in the area during that time.

-Jan Juc has certainly transformed itself from an area that was once dominated by holiday shacks and student accommodation dotted along unsealed roads with dodgy creek crossings.
+Effectively treeless prior to development, Jan Juc has certainly transformed itself from an area that was once dominated by holiday shacks and student accommodation dotted along unsealed roads with dodgy creek crossings.

-The main reason Juc has become so popular with homeowners and investors is that it is just not Torquay.
+The main reason Juc has become so popular with home owners and investors is that it is just not Torquay.

-Relatively protected from development and population growth, Jan Juc is somewhat isolated from the pressures that Torquay faces in regards to traffic, development and commercial activity.
+Relatively protected from development and population growth, Jan Juc is somewhat isolated from the pressures that Torquay faces in regard to traffic, development and commercial activity.
 For some Jan Juc residents, the thought of moving back across the bridge horrifies them.

-CoreLogic data indicates that the predominant age group in Jan Juc is 40-49 years with households in Jan Juc being primarily couples with children and are likely to be repaying $1,800-$2,399 per month on mortgage repayments, and in general, people in Jan Juc work in a professional occupation.
+The predominant age group in Jan Juc is 40-49 years with households in Jan Juc being primarily couples with children and are likely to be repaying $1,800-$2,399 per month on mortgage repayments, and in general, people in Jan Juc work in a professional occupation.

 In 2011, 73.1 per cent of the homes in Jan Juc were owner-occupied compared with 74.2 per cent in 2016.